Public Bearing • Standards • Proper and Correct

 Closing Note

-People are always sending a signal, whether they mean to or not.
-Better to know what yours is doing before the room finishes the sentence for you.
+People are always sending messages, whether they mean to or not.
+Better to know what your signal is doing before the room decides for you.